 This course is designed to teach how to integrate techniques from various modalities of massage to create a flowing dance of movement and healing through exploration and application with a client.

 This course focuses on treating clients over 65 years of age, with an emphasis on clients in assisted living facilities, retirement communities, and/or nursing homes.
 Elder Massage covers the common pathologies that massage therapists encounter with elder clients and the ways to address them.
 Topics include: Arthritis, osteoporosis, diabetes, Alzheimer's, and high blood pressure.
 The unique logistics of working in a skilled nursing facility, such as working with a client in a wheel chair or hospital bed is also covered.

 An introduction to the arts of polarity therapy and reflexology, in theory and practice.
 Additionally, this course provides an introduction into Eastern theories and Eastern approaches to bodywork and discusses the connection between the mind, the body, and the body's energy systems are discussed.
-Students are also taught to recognize areas of energetic deficiency and/or excess and how to improve and balance the flow of energy.
+Our massage school students are also taught to recognize areas of energetic deficiency and/or excess and how to improve and balance the flow of energy.